About Stony Brook

 ★ The University co-manages Brookhaven National Laboratory, joining an elite group of universities — including Princeton, Stanford, the University of California, and the University of Chicago — that run federal laboratories.

-★ Researchers at our new Advanced Energy Research and Technology Center will develop new technologies to produce clean energy, enhance production from renewable sources and find better ways to distribute and store energy with minimal impact on local ecosystems.
+★ Researchers at our new Advanced Energy Research and Technology Center (AERTC) will develop new technologies to produce clean energy, enhance production from renewable sources and find better ways to distribute and store energy with minimal impact on local ecosystems.

 ★ Anchoring our new 246-acre Research and Development Park is the Center of Excellence in Wireless and Information Technology (CEWIT), a test bed for emerging wireless technologies.